Video site Dailymotion working on partnerships in U.S. and Asia

 Richard said the partnerships in the United States and Asia could include sales of minority stakes in Dailymotion, but that it does not have to consider such a move.

-“We never had the intention to sell [all of] Dailymotion to anyone, including Yahoo,” he said.
+“We never had the intention to sell Dailymotion to anyone, including Yahoo,” he said.

 “What we are trying to do is to look for relevant industrial and strategic partners to help Dailymotion accelerate its growth ... especially in the United States.”